 Prevent Users from Changing Timecards

-Note: Network Edition users can install the User Client at locations where employees are only punching time and don't need access to Administration Mode.
+Note: Network Edition users can install the User Client at employee computers where Administration Mode will not be accessed.

 When passwords are enabled and permissions are set properly, employees can never change their clock-in time or modify their timecards.